 In 1943, the Steelers and Eagles formed a combined team because neither could field a full team due to World War II.
 The team was called the Steagles and they finished with a winning record, something the Eagles had yet to achieve.

 The Big Mac was invented by Jim Delligatti, who owned several McDonald’s restaurants near Pittsburgh.
-It was first served in Uniontown in 1967.
+It was first served in Uniontown in 1967, and there is even a Big Mac Museum that you can visit.

 Frontiersman Daniel Boone was born in what is now Berks County, Pennsylvania.
 His home is open for tours.